-Tying up any loose ends like obtaining funds, completing forms, securing the documents for loans and liens, and assuring you get a clear title to the property in preparation of your purchase gets finalized are all part of the job of the escrow holder.
+Settling the last details like receiving funds, completing forms, securing the documents for loans and liens, and assuring you get a clear title to the property before your purchase gets finalized are all parts of closing in which an escrow holder is useful.

-Closing on the home takes place when the steps of the escrow are complete.
-At this time, all payments and dues for inspections, title insurance and real estate commissions are collected.
-Title to the home is then given to you as new homeowner and correct title insurance is issued as outlined in the escrow instructions.
+Upon completion of all portions of the escrow, closing can take place.
+All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+Title to the home is then transferred to you as new homeowner and related title insurance is issued as outlined in the escrow instructions.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.